ChunMinChang/blog/_posts/2020-10-26-code-reviews-i-did-in-mozilla.md

    - *media-key-control* - [BMO 1611332](https://phabricator.services.mozilla.com/D60935?id=222398#inline-370531) ([BMO 1621779](https://bugzilla.mozilla.org/show_bug.cgi?id=1621779)).
 Catch a UAF.
 The right fix lead us to find [BMO 1623950](https://bugzilla.mozilla.org/show_bug.cgi?id=1623950)
    - *media-key-control* - [BMO 1633010](https://phabricator.services.mozilla.com/D73486?id=271074#inline-431599) Catch a data race issue between shutdown and dispatching key-event
    - *audio-ipc* - [#62](https://reviewable.io/reviews/djg/audioipc-2/62#-LjLm3ei63coXTWilJ0C): (crash) Catch a crash that can happen when device collection changes
    - *media-key-control* - [BMO 1634494](https://phabricator.services.mozilla.com/D87143?id=330905#inline-502409): (crash) Catch a crash that can happen when media-sesson is not set but some specific media key is pressed
 7. I am able to maintain/improve the code readability
    - *audio-ipc* - [#115](https://github.com/mozilla/audioipc-2/pull/115#discussion_r581509059): Ask author to add a comment for using an invalid handle as a special value indicating the ownership of the shared-meory between two processes
    - *audio-ipc* - [#112](https://github.com/mozilla/audioipc-2/pull/112/files#r569712579): Ask author to add a comment indicating the message-channel recevicer takes a message-channel error as the signal to execute task, which is an untraditional way of using message-channel sender and recevicer.
    - *cubeb* - [#463](https://github.com/kinetiknz/cubeb/pull/463#discussion_r223819871): Replace `if` that always work by `assert` and remove the misleading comments
    - *media-key-control* - [BMO 1627999](https://phabricator.services.mozilla.com/D75477?id=279333#inline-438887): Ask the author to add an assertion to let the reader know the current code state

 There should be more reviews I did.
 But the above are what I can remember for now.

 ## Other Reviews and Communications

 I am also willing to raise my opinions outside of Mozilla.
-When implementing the media-session, I filed several [spec issues](https://github.com/w3c/mediasession/issues?q=is%3Aissue+author%3AChunMinChang) and proposed [potential solutions](https://github.com/w3c/mediasession/issues/234#issuecomment-530540930).
+When implementing the media-session, I filed several spec issues for [media session](https://github.com/w3c/mediasession/issues?q=is%3Aissue+author%3AChunMinChang), [webcodecs](https://github.com/w3c/webcodecs/issues?q=is%3Aissue+author%3AChunMinChang)and proposed [potential solutions](https://github.com/w3c/mediasession/issues/234#issuecomment-530540930).

 The team-wise communication is a important part to make the whole team succeed.
 I am willing to help the team members to get the information they need to take further actions, or share my views to any problem I spot.
 For example, I reported a *WebRTC* device-switching bug and gave a [code analysis about the cause and its possible solutions](https://bugzilla.mozilla.org/show_bug.cgi?id=1572281#c2) even though *WebRTC* is not the area I was working on.
 I also let the *mp4parse-rust* contributors noticed their new test settings [cannot work with Rust Nightly](https://github.com/mozilla/mp4parse-rust/pull/205#issuecomment-597326901) so they can fix it.